-The seven-day moving average of COVID-19 notifications per 100,000 population remained stable in the Midwest and Great Southern regions and decreased in all other regions (Figure 10).
+The seven-day moving average of COVID-19 notifications per 100,000 population increased in the Goldfields, Kimberley, Midwest, Pilbara and South West regions, decreased in the Great Southern region and remained stable in the Wheatbelt region (Figure 10).

 Figure 10.
 Seven-day moving average of COVID-19 notifications per 100,000 people in WA by health region, 2022 to 2023 YTD